Mohamed8Zanaty/Spotly/README.md

 - Offers Integration users will automatically see if there are active offers when booking or ordering.
 - Payment Gateway online payment options for reservations and orders, in addition to cash on delivery or in-store payment.

-'''Spotly isn’t just a discovery tool it’s a personalized guide that combines exploration, convenience, and savings all in one app.'''
+> Spotly isn’t just a discovery tool it’s a personalized guide that combines exploration, convenience, and savings all in one app.